Pauked/dcli/!todo.md

 [ ] Add a `--help` option to the CLI.
 [ ] Remember last position in a given menu!
 [ ] Block deleting of Engine/IWAD/PWAD if linked in Profiles.
-[ ] Play, do a file exists check on Engine/IWAD/PWAD (might have been moved/deleted after config)
+[ ] Play, do file exists check on Engine/IWAD/PWAD (might have been moved/deleted after config) [ ] Write Readme in repo root
+[ ] Add PWAD/IWAD checking of files (read first few bytes to check file identifier) [ ] Rename "Game Settings" to "Play Settings".
+Move to be uder Play options on Main Menu.
+[ ] Get Map Author(s) from map readme.

+## Thoughts
+-

 # Savegame notes:
  - dsda-doom - save files are .dsg. subfolder of app, dsda-doom\IWAD name\PWAD name